TEST: Text Prototype Aligned Embedding to Activate LLM's Ability for Time Series

-Self-supervised contrastive learning can avoid the annotation bottleneck through designing pretext tasks by utilizing intrinsic information instead of relying on pre-defined prior knowledge.
-Contrastive learning employs the instance discrimination pretext task to bring similar pairs closer while pushing dissimilar pairs apart in the embedding space.
-Currently, efforts have been made to implement instance-level contrast, temporal-level contrast, and prototype-level contrast, with promising results.
-These methods evaluate the effectiveness of TS' embedding through follow-up classification, prediction, or clustering models, such as SVM.
+Contrastive Learning (CL) can avoid the annotation bottleneck through designing pretext tasks by utilizing intrinsic information instead of relying on pre-defined prior knowledge.
+Currently, CL methods for TS data has also advanced \cite{DBLP:journals/corr/abs-2308-01578}.
+These methods evaluate the effectiveness of TS embedding through follow-up classification, prediction, or clustering models, such as SVM \cite{TLoss}.
 However, these simple and newly-trained models are considerably different from the complex and pre-trained LLM.
-The representation vector generated by unconstrained contrastive learning is likely to deviate greatly from the LLM's cognitive embedding space.
+The representation vector generated by unconstrained CL is likely to deviate greatly from the LLM's cognitive embedding space.

-To address this issue, we propose an embedding method for TimE Series tokens to align the Text embedding space of LLM (\mname).
-On the basis of comparative learning, \mname uses orthogonal text embedding vectors as prototypes to constrain the TS' embedding space, and highlights patterns by identifying feature-wise prototypes to activate LLM's ability of pattern machine.
-The contributions of this work are: